California’s Safe Drinking Water and Toxic Enforcement Act of 1986 – Proposition 65

 At Keller and Heckman, we believe that sound legal and scientific analysis is the foundation for good public policy.
-To that end, we represent clients to challenge listing decisions where appropriate and assure that all relevant data are in the record considered by OEHHA.
-Our scientific staff members bring expertise in exposure assessment and toxicology to support our legal team, and our lawyers and scientists often bring knowledge of occupational health, toxicology, chemistry, safety and environmental expertise to Proposition 65 questions.
+With the assistance of our staff scientists, we work with clients to ensure that all relevant health and safety data are considered before a chemical is listed as “known to the State of California” to cause cancer or reproductive harm.
+Our scientific staff members bring expertise in exposure assessment and toxicology to support our legal team, and our lawyers and scientists often bring knowledge of occupational health, toxicology, chemistry, and environmental considerations to Proposition 65 questions.
 In addition, many of our attorneys have technical backgrounds and years of experience dealing with scientific and technical issues in the regulatory arena.

-When a chemical is listed under Proposition 65, we assist clients through proactive evaluation and counseling.
-Keller and Heckman provides clients with an evaluation of whether their foreseeable use will result in exposures within relevant safe harbor levels – exposure levels at which no Proposition 65 warnings are required – otherwise known as No Significant Risk Levels (NSRLs) and Maximum Allowable Dose Level (MADLs).
-We also work with clients to derive safe harbor levels in the many cases for which OEHHA has not published these values.
-And, we advise on product formulation and evaluation criteria that may eliminate Proposition 65 issues altogether.
+We help clients evaluate whether their foreseeable uses will result in exposures above relevant safe harbor levels known as No Significant Risk Levels (NSRLs) for listed carcinogens and Maximum Allowable Dose Levels (MADLs) for listed reproductive toxicants.
+We also work with clients to derive safe harbor levels using the procedures outlined in the OEHHA regulations for the many cases in which the agency has not established these values.
+We also assist with product formulation and evaluation criteria that may eliminate Proposition 65 issues altogether.

 Keller and Heckman develops compliance strategies for clients located throughout the supply chain.
 We have assisted downstream manufacturers with developing “clear and reasonable” warning language, and have counseled upstream suppliers on strategies for communicating the presence or likely presence of Proposition 65-listed chemicals to their customers.
 This work extends to preparing indemnity agreements to address liability in the event of Proposition 65 claims.
 We also assist clients in acquiring and analyzing Proposition 65 insurance coverage.